DevExpress-Examples/wpf-scheduler-create-regular-and-recurring-appointments-at-view-model-level/Readme.md

 1. Set the item **Type** property to [Pattern](https://docs.devexpress.com/CoreLibraries/DevExpress.XtraScheduler.AppointmentType).
 2. Use the [RecurrenceBuilder](https://docs.devexpress.com/WPF/DevExpress.Xpf.Scheduling.RecurrenceBuilder) class to generate a recurrence rule.
-3. Assign this rule to the **RecurrenceInfo** property to create a recurrent appointment.
+3. Assign this rule to the **RecurrenceInfo** property to create a recurring appointment.

 ```cs
 [Command]